-We’ve learned that counting on the configuration options used for Persistent Volume resource, these PV resource can later be used/claim by other pods.
+We’ve learned that counting on the configuration options used for the Persistent Volume resource, this PV resource can later be used/claim by other pods.

 The lifetime of a Persistent Volume is decided by its reclaim policy.

-Persistent Volume Reclaim Policy tag are often utilized in YAML configuration file at the time of making PV.
+Persistent Volume Reclaim Policy tags are often utilized in the YAML configuration file at the time of making PV.

 Delete (Persistent Volume are going to be deleted when the PVC is deleted but data will persist)

-If persistent volume Reclaim Policy not described, Retain is default.
+If persistent volume Reclaim Policy is not described, Retain is the default.

 Kubernetes will retain the quantity and its contents after it’s released from its claim.

-To form persistent volume available again for claims are often done by delete and recreate the persistent volume resource manually.
+To form persistent volume available again for claims are often done by deleting and recreating the persistent volume resource manually.

-Underlying storage can either delete of left to be reused by subsequent pod.
+The underlying storage can either delete or be left to be reused by a subsequent pod.